testsmt/yinyang/README.md

 python3 yinyang.py "z3 model_validate=true;cvc4 --check-models -m -i -q" benchmarks
 ```

-Yin-Yang will by default randomly select formulas from the folder `./benchmarks` and generate 300 mutants per seed formula.
-If a bug has been found, the bug trigger is stored in `./bugs`.
-Yin-Yang will run in an infinite loop.
-You can use the shortcut CTRL+C to terminate Yin-Yang manually.
+yinyang will by default randomly select formulas from the folder `./benchmarks` and generate 300 mutants per seed formula.
+If a bug has been found, the bug trigger is stored in `./bugs`. yinyang will run in an infinite loop.
+You can use the shortcut CTRL+C to terminate yinyang manually.

 :blue_book: [Documentation](docs/Documentation.md)